Call us at 0161 327 3694

 Why Audemars Piguet Watches Are Frequently Counterfeited

+Audemars Piguet watches are highly coveted, luxurious, and carry hefty price tags.
+They are often associated with success, wealth, and style.
 Audemars Piguet holds a legendary reputation in the world of haute horology, producing watches with exceptional attention to detail, hand-finishing, and complex movements.
 The Royal Oak’s distinctive octagonal bezel, integrated bracelet, and tapisserie-pattern dial make it one of the most recognisable and most copied luxury watches today.
-Its strong resale value and long waiting lists fuel demand, prompting counterfeiters to replicate both stainless-steel and precious-metal versions.

 Key Features to Check on an Audemars Piguet Watch